 "No, I don't know.
 But if you really don't want to hang out, then let's just see them and leave, I guess," said Joe.

 "Ok.
 You get them and ask them to come out here," I said.

 "Ben.
 Why won't you go inside the café," asked Joe with some concern.

 "I know if I go in, they will insist we sit down for a little and I really, really don't want to, ok?
 Can you please just ask them to come out here?"
 I asked.
 Joe shook his head and blinked his eyes rapidly to indicate his utter confusion.
 I hated this part.
 I hated the reactions.
 More damage control.

-“Ok.
+"Ok.
 I will let them know.
-But I have to use the bathroom anyway and buy something to eat to go.
-I need to eat something,” Joe said annoyed at me.
+But I have to use the bathroom anyway and buy something to eat even if it’s to go.
+I need to eat something," Joe said annoyed at me.

 "Ok," I said and watched Joe head inside.
 I wanted to erase this whole night from my life.
 When Joe came back out minutes later with my brother and his girlfriend in tow, all three of them had the what-is-going-on-with-you expression.
 My brother's was more knowing because he was aware of my worsening "odd behavior" but even this must have felt extreme to him; that for some reason, I had to see him and flee.

 "Hey!"
 I said.
 My brother's girlfriend came in to hug me first.
 I dreaded it.
 She had been inside the café where an at-risk demographic frequented.
 I would get cross contaminated.
 I just had to endure it.
 I couldn't evade her embrace.
 Instead I circled her torso with my arms with trepidation, being careful to have as little actual contact with her person as was feasible.
 My brother noticed this.
 He suspected my "condition" was at work.
 Then I hugged my brother and he was certain.
 He looked at me.